Happy climber at Uhuru sign

 16. Do I need insurance to climb Kilimanjaro?

 Please note that medical insurance is a requirement for climbing Kilimanjaro.
-Every reputable tour operator will ask after your insurance policy before leading you on the climb.
+Every reputable tour operator will ask after your insurance policy number before leading you on the climb.

 We discuss insurance – medical and otherwise – in detail in How much does it cost to climb Kilimanjaro?
 Please be sure to include your travel insurance in your Kilimanjaro budget.